Ariya-Kh/YOLOv8-CPP/README.md

 # YOLOv8-CPP
-use your trained model on custom data for your task(detect/segment) for inference in cpp using libtorch or opencv.
+use your trained model on custom data for yolo task(detect/segment) for inference in cpp using libtorch or opencv.
 the output of the code is a like below:
 ```
 std::vector<std::vector<Detection>> // first index is the batch number and second index is detected object number